ChaitanyaSachdeva/Face-Mask-Detection-for-Authorities/README.md

 6. This live stream feature is execlusively for the concerned authorities to keep a check on every individual enterring through the entrance in the respective building.
 In the live stram you can clearly see that the person is wearing a mask or not for the safety purpose in this pandamic.

+You can also look at the overall overview of our project in the file HackJaipur.pdf